STRML/react-router-component/docs/index.md

 routing based on your application state.
 For example you can return a different set of allowed locations for anonymous and signed-in users.

-React router component handles `"popstate"` event and makess appropriate transitions between locations (that means back button works as expected).
+React router component handles `"popstate"` event and makes appropriate transitions between locations (that means back button works as expected).
 It also provides a method to navigate between locations which sets the correct `window.location` by using `window.history.pushState(..)` function.